 - The DVD cover (and Page Image for the trope) is even worse: the floating heads take up almost the whole cover, and it looks as if the cars are frantically running away from them.

-- Freeze-Frame Bonus: When Korben receives his letter telling him he's fired, you'd see the company he'd been working for is Zorg's, in a nod to the scene in which Zorg fires a million employees to slow the economy down, "from smaller companies, like the taxi drivers'."
+- Freeze-Frame Bonus: When Korben receives his letter telling him he's fired, you see the company he's been working for is Zorg's, in a nod to the scene in which Zorg fires a million employees to slow the economy down, "from smaller companies, like the taxi drivers'."

 - Future Music: The techno-rock-opera fusion performed by the Diva.

 - Futuristic Superhighway: New York City of the 23rd Century has designated "lanes" for Flying Cars stacked on top of each other throughout the city.

 - Gambit Pileup: